KDastur/Pool-Routes/README.md

-# Contact-List
+# Pool Routes
-A simple Python program to manage and store contacts.
-Users can add new contacts with first name, last name, phone number, and email.
-The program stores data in a file and displays contacts sorted alphabetically.
+A Python program to manage delivery routes, allowing users to add, delete, or view routes while automatically calculating summary statistics for expenses, income, and net profit.